nomad-nmr/nomad-docs/docs/getting-started/for-developers.md

 ![Technical Overview](./assets/technical_overview_schema.png)

+More details about the overall architecture of NOMAD app can be found in **[SPEC.md](https://github.com/nomad-nmr/nomad-server/blob/main/SPEC.md)** file on GitHub.

 ## Set up for development

 The whole code base is split between two repositories.
 The repository **[nomad-server](https://github.com/nomad-nmr/nomad-server)** is the server side code composed of two parts **nomad-front-end** and **nomad-rest-api**.
 The spectrometer client has its own **[repository](https://github.com/nomad-nmr/nomad-spect-client)**.